In this post we’ll be performing a walk-through of the installation of lnd,

 v0.2-alpha

-.
+is the latest release of of lnd.
 You should be able to follow the

 walk-through below using either the latest release or the current master

-branch of lnd
+branch of lnd.

 There are currently two primary methods for the initial building and setting up

-: manual installation directly on your host operating system, or a
+of lnd: manual installation directly on your host operating system, or a

-fully packaged instance of lnd
+fully packaged instance of lnd that uses a docker container.

 Manual Build